mozilla/data-docs/concepts/profile/profilehistory.md

 ## Profile History Start Conditions

 Under normal assumptions, we expect to see the **starting ping** in a profile's history in our telemetry data.
 The starting ping in the profile's history is the ping from their very first subsession.
-We expect this ping to have `profile_subsession_counter = 1` and `previous_subsession_id is none` and `profile_reset_date is null`.
+We expect this ping to have `profile_subsession_counter = 1` and `previous_subsession_id is null` and `profile_reset_date is null`.

 However, not all profiles appear in our data with a starting ping and instead appear to us mid-history.